i-christian/fintrak/README.md

 ## Description

-FinTrak is a finance tracking app designed to help users manage their personal and group finances effectively.
-The app offers essential budgeting tools, transaction tracking, and collaboration features.
+FinTrak is a finance tracking app designed to help users manage their personal finances effectively.
+The app offers category managements, and streamlined transaction tracking features.

 Built with a modern tech stack, FinTrak utilizes Rust for its high-performance backend, SolidJS for a reactive and intuitive frontend, and PostgreSQL for secure and efficient data management.
 Containerized with Docker, it ensures seamless development and deployment.